PyMBSE

 Private token is created by going to Settings -> Access Tokens

-For the security sake set an expiry date, Owner
+For the security sake set an expiry date, Owner as role, and api for the scope.

 Set the private token as an environment variable: